sabari-madhu/FPV-Drone-IITK-Thesis/Simulation/PX4/README.md

 These nodes implement template-based visual navigation, where movement is driven by pattern recognition confidence.

+### 3. Custom Gazebo Components

+This directory also has custom gazebo components which has been created for our simulation.

 #### Nodes:

 | Node                         | Description                                                 |